How to Enter Thailand? Quick Answers

 Tourist Visa – 60 Days (Single Entry)

 - What is it?
-The 60-day Tourist Visa is the best option for travellers wanting to stay longer than 30 days in Thailand.
+The 60-day Tourist Visa is the best option for travellers (who are not eligible for the 60/90-day visa exemption) and want to stay longer than 30 days in Thailand.
 The visa must be arranged in advance.
+It is recommended to apply 1 month before your departure date (you must enter within 90 days of the date on your visa).
+The visa is eligible for a one-time extension of up to 30 days (approx. 1900THB).

 - How to apply: The majority of nationalities can apply online.
-If you are not eligible to apply online, you have to submit the application at the nearest Thai embassy.
+If you are not eligible to apply online, you have to apply at the nearest Thai embassy.
 The Thai Embassy must be located in any major town or city that is not in Thailand, for example, a neighbouring country or your home country.
 (See locations of Thai embassies here.)

 - What do you need to apply?